 Options and prices pertaining to the food service program will be reviewed at the beginning of the year.
 Students may bring packed lunches.
 Packed lunches should always be labeled with the student's name.
-Please do not bring carbonated drinks like Pepsi or Coke to school.

 Information Specific to Middle School Students